How to Group by Week in an Excel Pivot Table? – 3 Methods

 Things to Remember to Troubleshoot Errors

-3. We will also get an error message if we input a text value in a date or numeric field or vice versa.
+3. Do not enter a text value in a date or numeric field or vice versa.

 Download Practice Workbook